-Murat Yülek is the first Rector of Ostim Technical University, working to place Ostimtech among the world’s premier higher education institutions.
+Murat Yülek is the Founding Rector of Ostim Technical University, working to place Ostimtech among the world’s premier higher education institutions.

 An an engineer and a development economist he has taught at various universities including Georgetown University, Technische Hochschule Ingolstadt (Germany), Bilkent University, Istanbul Commerce University and Obuda University (Hungary).
 Murat has been a visiting Scholar at Columbia University and worked as a teaching assistant at Yale and Bilkent Universities back when he was conducting his PhD studies.
 He was also as a research assistant in the Macromarkets book study published by Oxford University Press by Nobel laureate Prof. Robert Shiller of Yale University.
 He served as an intern in the European Commission in Brussels in 1989.